ceolson/flu/README.md

 ```

 # Notes
 Some options are incompatible.
 For example, if you specify a saved predictor with `--restore_predictor` but your `--subtype` option doesn't need a predictor, this will result in an error.
+RNN cannot be tuned (in principle, this is done by including extra variables to states, but this is not implemented here).